 - Hunters must be 18 years old or older to participate in blind site drawing.

-- A daily or annual hunting permit is required to participate in the drawing.
+- An annual hunting permit is required to participate in the drawing.
 Permits can be purchased in advance from authorized vendors or on site at the Lake Draper Marina.
 See below for permit costs.
 Permit purchases are final and no refunds can be issued.

 - A copy of the blind site locations and hunting regulations will be posted at the drawing site.